The Role of a Licensed Insolvency Trustee in Mississauga

 The laws regulating the insolvency process makes sure that both the debtor’s rights and the creditor’s rights are respected.

-In Mississauga, a Licensed Insolvency Trustee can provide a wide range of debt management solutions, including consumer proposals and bankruptcies.
+In Mississauga, a Licensed Insolvency Trustee can provide a wide range of debt management solutions, including consumer proposals, loan consolidations, and bankruptcies.
 Insolvency Trustees are the most highly trained and educated debt experts that you can talk to.
 In most cases, trustees have obtained a university degree and most of them hold an accounting designation.
 For licensing, all trustees are required to complete a three-year bankruptcy and law course, pass a comprehensive oral examination, and undergo background investigation by the federal and national police force of Canada (the Royal Canadian Mounted Police).
 Only trustees who are licensed by the Office of the Superintendent of Bankruptcy Canada (OSB) can hold the designation of Licensed Insolvency Trustees.

 Their role as debt professionals include the following: